eobermuhlner/java-scriptengine/README.md

 The `java-scriptengine` (not to be confused with a `javascript` script engine) compiles and executes `Java` files at runtime.

+# Project State

+This project is NOT YET PRODUCTION READY!

+Several issues must be solved before this project can be used in a production environment.

+Known issues:
+* Java script class must be called `Script`
+* Script is compiled into a `Script.class` file in the current directory
+* Variable bindings are not yet implemented

 ## Simple usage

 The following code snippet shows a simple usage of the Java script engine: